Swift-AI/NeuralNet/README.md

  ## Additional Information
  To achieve nonlinearity, `NeuralNet` uses a one of several activation functions for hidden and output nodes, as configured during initialization.
 Because of this property, you will achieve better results if the following points are taken into consideration:
 - Input data should generally be [normalized](https://visualstudiomagazine.com/articles/2014/01/01/how-to-standardize-data-for-neural-networks.aspx) to have a mean of `0` and standard deviation of `1`.
-- Except in the case of `.linear` activation, outputs will always reside in the range (0, 1).
+- For most activation functions, outputs will reside in the range (0, 1).
 For regression problems, a wider range is often needed and thus the outputs must be scaled accordingly.
-- When providing labels for backpropagation, this data must be scaled in reverse so that all outputs also reside in the range (0, 1).
-Again, this does not apply to networks using linear activation functions.
+- When providing labels for backpropagation, you may also need to scale the data in reverse (for applicable activations).